b1tr0t/PEPC/explainer.md

     that the PEPC has not been inserted into the DOM recently (e.g. in the past 500ms or so).

-The user agent-rendered confirmation UI after the user clicks on the PEPC is what makes the PEPC ultimately secure.
+Reminder: the user agent-rendered confirmation UI after the user clicks on the PEPC is what makes the PEPC ultimately secure.
 User agents should take proper care to ensure this confirmation UI is at least as secure as their current permission prompt flow.

 ### Fallbacks when constraints are not met